lahovniktadej/gatree/README.md

 ```

 ## 🧬 Genetic Operators in `GATree`
 The genetic algorithm for decision trees in `GATree` involves several key operators: _selection_, _elitism_, _crossover_, and _mutation_.
-Each of these operators plays a crucial role in the evolution and optimization of the decision trees.
+Each of these operators plays a crucial role in the evolution and optimisation of the decision trees.
 Below is a detailed description of each operator within the context of the `GATree` class.

 ### Selection
 **Selection** is the process of choosing parent trees from the current population to produce offspring for the next generation.
 By default, `GATree` class uses tournament selection, a method where a subset of the population is randomly chosen, and the best individual from this subset is selected.